Colombia national futsal team: Grand Prix de Futsal

-Current squad

-FIFA

-The following 14 players were named for the 2016 FIFA Futsal World Cup.

 Colombia national under-20 futsal team

 The Colombia national under-20 futsal team participates in FIFA' South American Under-20 Futsal Championship since its first edition in 2004.
-The best result of the team is to reach the final three consecutive editions (in 2010, 2013 and 2014).
-Since 2017, they participate in the Liga Sudamericana de Futsal (as an Under-19 team).
+The best result of the team is to reach the final in four editions (three consecutive times in 2010, 2013 and 2014 and then again in 2024).
+Since 2017, they participate in the CONMEBOL Futsal Evolution League.